jnozzi/cocoadev.com/markdown/RunLoop.md

 Oh no, I read nothing hostile into anything.
 One should always remember that many "X is bad" statements are domain-specific.
 Here, the domain is programming for modern UNIX-alikes.
 When you get into vastly different environments, the proper techniques change, no doubt.

 "Okay, I don't have 'anecdotal evidence', but have written two different real time kernels for microprocessors.
 First, polling was not used in EITHER of them.
 The person who said that polling is at the heart of the kernel is a) ignorant of what they are talking about or b) has been listening to others who are ignorant about what they are talking about.
 These kernels had locks, queues, mutexes, and NONE sat in a polling loop - I couldn't.
 One was a robotics system that had to respond quickly to events.
 Not sit around waiting for a loop to poll.
 The reality is (sorry to burst folks bubble) but an operating system that is written well will BLOCK (no polls, it stops execution) until something happens.
 This is how you block - you put the process on what is called an idle list.
 Then you indicate in its process block it is blocking on XYZ item.
 This allows some OTHER thread to run.
 Since it is in the idle list, IT NEVER RUNS.
 This is the important part.
 Later, another thread will change XYZ (whether it is a queue, a message box, a pipe, you name it) and the act of doing this TAKES the process off of the idle list and puts it back in the run list.
 Next time there is a context switch (when you switch which process is running) the now UNBLOCKED process will run.
 Bottom line: polling bad, blocking good.
 There is a BIG HOWEVER in all of this.
 HOWEVER there are times when you don't need blocking (it is an expensive operation for VERY short time periods).
 As for X11 and the whole mutex arguement... whatever.
 I've seen folks who didn't understand blocking screw it up badly (trust me, its easy).
 If X11 uses TONS of shared variables, yes, mutexes can make it run slowly - you can't just 'add stuff'.
 That's like saying 'I wrote something on Windows, tuned it and it worked perfect, but the port to OS X didn't work so well, therefore OS X is lousy'.
 Understand? "
---General/LloydSargent
+--LloydSargent

 *Traditionally, many DSP developers have structured their software applications around sequential processing loops and state machines.* - from the Texas Instruments DSP Design page.
 Is that polling?

 As far as I understand the terminology, polling doesn't mean you have to use 100% CPU time to wait for a status change.
 You can very well relinquish control by yielding or adding a short delay after every status check.
-The technique that consumes all system resources is called spinlocking, and even that can make sense sometimes, as stated above. -General/GregorRiepl
+The technique that consumes all system resources is called spinlocking, and even that can make sense sometimes, as stated above. -GregorRiepl

 ----